zjwang11/TopMat/README.md

 ### 6) solve compatibility relations (CR) and calculate symmetry indicators (SI) in 1651 magnetic space groups (using tqc.data).

 # mom2msg (The additional tool to generate POSCAR_msg)
-to convert PPOSCAR to POSCAR_msg and initialize MAGMOM on magnetic atoms.</br>
+To convert PPOSCAR to POSCAR_msg and initialize MAGMOM on magnetic atoms.</br>

 * how to make: